Contesting a Will in Ireland - Complete Assistance from Our Team

 Our team works in accordance with the Law Society in Ireland, the main regulatory body for solicitors and will handle any wills and probate issue, including the challenging of a will, in accordance with the laws in force.

-Other information about drawing up a will in Ireland
+Additional information about drawing up a will

 Making a will is preferable, not only for making sure that all or part of the assets are distributed as per one’s wishes, but also because the process of estate administration and distribution can be more complex (and costly) when the person has died without making a will (in practice this is called “intestate”).